Neural Weight Compression for Language Models: Conclusion

 \section{Conclusion}

-In this work, we introduce Neural Weight Compression (NWC), a novel framework that represents one of the pioneering steps in applying the neural compression paradigm directly to the weights of large-scale models.
-Our experiments on a variety of models, including both language and vision, confirm that this approach unlocks a compelling potential for achieving competitive or state-of-the-art performance across various bit-rates.
+In this work, we introduce Neural Weight Compression, a novel framework that treats model weights as a learnable modality.
+We hope this work serves as a pioneering step toward fully automated compression pipelines in the era of large-scale models.

-\textbf{Limitation and future work}.
-A key limitation of this work is that the utility of NWC has been demonstrated primarily through the lens of the rate-accuracy tradeoff, as practical inference-time acceleration is currently infeasible without dedicated system or hardware support for the neural decoder.
-Co-designing hardware-accelerated solutions is a crucial direction for future work.

-While our results show that NWC generalizes well across several language models, the scope is limited when considering the wide variety of modern model architectures.
-Investigating the generalization and adaptation of neural weight compression to networks with different characteristics~\citep{pierro2024mamba,xu2025dllmquant} will be an important future direction, which is essential to assess the broader potential and foster the growth of the neural weight compression field.

-NWC framework opens up the possibility of leveraging a wide range of recent advances from the broader neural data compression literature.
-For instance, incorporating techniques such as progressive coding~\citep{progressive, progressive2, progressive3} and direct code optimization~\citep{codeeiting, overfitting} are promising directions for future work.
-Exploring these avenues could further enhance both the performance and flexibility of the NWC framework.
+The NWC framework opens up the possibility of leveraging recent advances from the neural data compression literature.
+For instance, incorporating techniques such as progressive coding~\citep{progressive, progressive2, progressive3} and direct code optimization~\citep{codeeiting, overfitting} is a promising direction for future work.
+Exploring these avenues could further enhance both the performance and flexibility of the neural weight compression.